nooriahmed/D2U-Net-Hybrid-U-Net/README.md

 # D2U-Net-Hybrid-U-Net
-D2U-Net: A Dual Path Hybrid UNet Architecture for Precise Medical Image Segmentation This repository contains the implementation of the D2U-Net: A Dual Path Hybrid UNet Architecture, as described in our paper.
+D2U-Net: A Dual Path Hybrid UNet Architecture for Precise Medical Image Segmentation.
+This repository contains the implementation of the D2U-Net: A Dual Path Hybrid UNet Architecture, as described in our paper.
 The model is designed for high-performance medical image segmentation tasks, such as brain tumor, skin lesion, and polyp segmentation.
 Furthermore, this code can be applied to wide range of meical image segmentation datasets.

 Instructions: Clone the repository: git clone https://github.com/nooriahmed/D2U-Net-Hybrid-U-Net